Tearsheet

 AI Analysis | Feedback

-Replimune (REPL) is a clinical-stage biotechnology company focused on developing oncolytic immunotherapies.
-As such, it does not currently have commercialized products on the market and therefore does not have traditional "major customers" in the sense of selling products to hospitals, pharmacies, or individuals.
+As such, Replimune does not currently have commercial products on the market and therefore does not have major customers in the traditional sense of selling therapies to other companies or individuals.

 AI Analysis | Feedback